pytorch/tutorials/intermediate_source/rpc_tutorial.rst

-In this example, we show how to use RPC as the communication vehicle to pass date across workers, and how to use RRef to reference remote objects.
+In this example, we show how to use RPC as the communication vehicle to pass data across workers, and how to use RRef to reference remote objects.
 It is true that you could build the entire structure directly on top of ``ProcessGroup`` ``send`` and ``recv`` APIs or use other communication/RPC libraries.
-However, by using `torch.distributed.rpc`, you can get the native support plus continuously optimized performance under the hood.
+However, by using `torch.distributed.rpc`, you can get the native support and continuously optimized performance under the hood.

 Next, we will show how to combine RPC and RRef with distributed autograd and